Rostlab/SNAP2/README.md

 ## HOWTO get and configure databases

 Ensure that there is enough space on your (virtual) machine.
 Depending on the type of database you want to use, you will need up to 110 GB disk space.
 If you initialized a vagrant box with default settings, you might want to use an external hard drive and forward it to the virtual machine.
-On the tested System (Mac OS X 10.10 and debain/wheezy64 in box), USB port forwarding was disabled an not possible to be used.
-To use the Hard drive as shared folder confige the virtualmachine in `Vagrantfile` as follows, whereas `$host_folder_path` and `$guest_folder_path` are the folders on the respective systems:
+On the tested System (Mac OS X 10.10 and debain/wheezy64 in box), USB port forwarding was disabled and not possible to be used.
+To use the Hard drive as shared folder configure the virtualmachine in `Vagrantfile` as follows, whereas `$host_folder_path` and `$guest_folder_path` are the folders on the respective systems:

 ```
 Vagrant.configure(2) do |config|